jpmolinamatute/arch-stats/README.md

       * diameter
       * spine
 2. Tournament Creation: Tournaments can be created with the status "open" if no other tournaments are currently active.
 The number of lanes is set with a maximum capacity (e.g., five lanes, two archers per lane).
 3. Tournament Registration: Archers in the system can register for tournaments and select an available lane.
-During this process target data is collected via WebUI and the target_reader app:
+During this process target data is collected via WebUI and the bow_reader app:
    * x_coordinate: Collected from target sensors.
    * y_coordinate: Collected from target sensors.
    * radius: Collected from target sensors.